 Early Notables of the Mahaffey family (pre 1700)

 More information is included under the topic Early Mahaffey Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Mahaffey family moved to Ireland, but this topic is not covered in this excerpt.
-Another 232 words (17 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Mahaffey Settlers in United States in the 18th Century

 Mahaffey Settlers in United States in the 19th Century

 Mahaffey Settlers in United States in the 20th Century